helvm/helms/docs/README.md

 # Welcome to 🔬 ⚕️ HelMS

-**🔬 ⚕️ HelMS** - Heavenly Esoteric Little Macro Schemer for Esoteric Languages implemented in Haskell/Eta.
+**🔬 ⚕️ HelMS** - Heavenly Esoteric Little Macro Schemer for Esoteric Languages implemented in Haskell/Eta and it is fourth part of [HelVM](http://helvm.online/) project.

 **🧑‍🔬 🧑‍⚕️ HSMSML** - Hygienic Specific Macro Scheme MetaEvaluator Language is a kind of [Very high-level] [Fourth-generation] [DSL] for Esoteric Languages.